4 Ways Small DMOs Can Plan for Busy Seasons

 In case you need help staying efficient during your busiest periods, we have four tips for how to plan ahead to make the most of your time and show your destination in it's best light.

 Douglas County Travel & Tourism was created in 2020 during the onset of the pandemic and represents a destination in the Atlanta metro area.
-Its 2022 estimated budget is a little over $500,000 and is focused on attracting regional travelers from Atlanta and elsewhere in Georgia with plans to expand its marketing nationally.
+Its 2022 budget was a little over $500,000 and was focused on attracting regional travelers from Atlanta and elsewhere in Georgia with plans to expand its marketing nationally.
 Douglas County happens to be home to Sweetwater Creek, the most visited state park in Georgia that draws a lot of visitors from Atlanta, along with many other beautiful parks and outdoor spaces.

 The DMO has capitalized on its outdoorsy offerings to organize exploration challenges of Sweetwater and similar parks that give travelers the opportunity to win prizes from local attractions.
 Challenges like these also make for perfect user-generated content (UGC) to reuse throughout the season!